-Perhaps the most well-known benefit of turmeric is its anti-inflammatory properties.
+Perhaps the most well-known turmeric health benefit is its anti-inflammatory properties.
 Inflammation is a natural process within the body that is elicited to help fight infection, remove pathogens and help repair damage throughout the body caused by injury or overuse.
 This low-grade acute inflammation is beneficial and helps the body ensure it is engaging in regular repair and recovery activities of the cells and systems.

 The ability for turmeric to fight inflammation comes from the naturally occurring content of curcumin within the root.
 Curcumin targets inflammation at several points along the inflammation pathway, and in many cases can inhibit the development of further inflammation throughout the body.